-Unless otherwise noted, functions of this library are not guarenteed to be reentrant.
+Unless otherwise noted, functions of this library are not guaranteed to be reentrant.
 In particular, any functions that store local state are known to be non-reentrant, as well as functions that manipulate IO registers like the EEPROM access routines.
-If these functions are used within both, standard and interrupt context, undefined behaviour will result.
+If these functions are used within both standard and interrupt contexts undefined behaviour will result.
+See the FAQ for a more detailed discussion.